xMazzmax/coiffeur-seren/README.md

 Coiffeur Seren is a responsive landing page/single page website that I developed to practice and solidify my recently gained knowledge in HTML, CSS and web design.
 Other than my last project this was done for an actual client.

-## 📝 First Meeting Preparation
+## 📅 Client Meetings

+### 📗 Methodology

 > ["_People undererstimate how much smarter you can seem if you have 20 min of preparation."_ – Alex Hormozi](https://youtube.com/shorts/I4-Ya2IFz2A?si=Dzd14v-nNknZ8Wj8)

 Before my first meeting with my client, I invested 20 min to find out about what's important to know before starting any website project.
-I did a quick YouTube search with "what to ask customer before building a website" and copied the following questions from the first search result "[Web Design Questionnaire - What to Ask Clients Before Designing a Website](https://youtu.be/xx7EGf20LQw?si=AZQLyvU7wp5JfUxU)".
+I did a quick YouTube search with "what to ask a customer before building a website" and copied the following questions from the first search result "[Web Design Questionnaire - What to Ask Clients Before Designing a Website](https://youtu.be/xx7EGf20LQw?si=AZQLyvU7wp5JfUxU)".
 If you don't intend on copying the questions, skip them, as I'm gonna dive into them further down below.

 1. What's your budget?
 2. What's your target launch date?